digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-2-method-parameters.rst

 this more in the following unit.

-|Groupwork| Programming Challenge : Calculating Shipping Costs
+Programming Challenge : Calculating Shipping Costs
 ---------------------------------------------------------------

 The ShippingCostCalculator class listed below computes and prints the shipping cost for 3 different items based on their weight.